snakey1980/githubpages/content/posts/secret-santa.md

 #### Back to the hat

 Back in the real world, we still have a problem in that the hat method has become annoying to implement, what with the high probability of telling people to restart multiple times.
+There is also an anonymity problem.
+You gain information when you witness someone rejecting their own name.
+In an extreme case, if the second-to-last person rejects their name, then you can be sure that the last persion will end up drawing the second-to-last.

-There's a real world method described [in this video](https://www.youtube.com/watch?v=GhnCj7Fvqt0) which can come up with a valid assignment in one pass.
+There's a real world method described [in this video](https://www.youtube.com/watch?v=GhnCj7Fvqt0) which can come up with a valid assignment in one pass and claims to achieve anonymity and fairness.
 The idea is you shuffle once and then each participant is assigned to its neighbour in the shuffle with the last in line looping around to be assigned to the first.
 The video explains how to make this work with real people and paper.
 In code it looks like:

     fun draw5(n: Int) : List<Pair<Int, Int>> {
         if (n < 4) throw IllegalArgumentException()